Why Magu visited Rivers Chief Judge – EFCC - Nigeria Today

 Why Magu visited Rivers Chief Judge – EFCC

-The Economic and Financial Crimes Commission (EFCC) has explained the visit of its Acting Chairman, Ibrahim Magu to the Chief Judge of Rivers State on Monday.
-In a statement issued by the Spokesman of the EFCC, Wilson Uwujaren on Tuesday, he said the visit was not connected to any of its cases pending before the […]
+The Economic and Financial Crimes Commission (EFCC) has cleared the air on the visit of its Acting Chairman, Mr Ibrahim Magu to the Chief Judge of Rivers on Monday.

+It said that contrary to speculation, the visit was not connected to any of its cases pending before the chief judge, Justice Adama Iyayi-Lamikanra.

+The News Agency of Nigeria (NAN) reports that the clarification was made in a statement issued by the Spokesman of the EFCC, Mr Wilson Uwujaren on Tuesday.

 Do you something awesome to share with the world?
 Click here to share